caohongliu/caohongliu/README.md

 <summary>Other Contributions</summary>

 - [Represent Amadeus in contributing to the Sci4AI report on Green AI (in collaboration with the Green Software Foundation)](https://greensoftware.foundation/articles/sci-for-ai-workshop-report)
-- Contributed to drafting proposals for public funding from the German governme
+- Contributed to drafting proposals for public funding from the German government

 - [Enhancing Retrieval-Augmented Generation (RAG) Performance through Effective Documentation, 2024](https://medium.com/@caohongliu/enhancing-retrieval-augmented-generation-rag-performance-through-effective-documentation-86099508c111)